TheDeadSlayer/Ecommerce-LAMP-Deployment/README.md

 # Introduction

-This is a sample e-commerce application built for learning purposes.
+This project is a demo of deploying a sample ecommerce application on LAMP stack.

 Here's how to deploy it on CentOS systems: